garretfick/openplcproject.github.io/runtime/unipi-neuron/index.md

 and all related services.​

 The best way to get OpenPLC files into your UniPi Neuron is by using git.
-Usually, git comes pre-installed on UniPian.
+Usually, git comes preinstalled on UniPian.
 If for some reason you don't have git installed on your system, you can install it by typing:

 ```